aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/outputting-sequential-data/forcing-movement-to-next-item-within-data-band/_index.md

 ﻿---
-title: Forcing Movement to Next Item within Data Band – Aspose.Words for Java
+title: Forcing Movement to Next Item within Data Band in Java
 articleTitle: Forcing Movement to Next Item within Data Band
 linktitle: Forcing Movement to Next Item within Data Band
 description: "Force movement to the next item within a data band when building a report Java."